azmul/dashboard-boilerplate/README.md

-# Dashboard RMS Dashboard
+# Dashboard  Boilerplate

-This is a dashboard for the Dashboard RMS project.
+This is a dashboard for the Dashboard project.

 ## Getting Started